MuhtasimTanmoy/notebook/language/rust/c++.md

 - [CppCon 2015: Scott Schurr “constexpr: Introduction”](https://youtu.be/fZjYCQ8dzTc)
     - Moving computation from runtime to compile time
-    - No syncronization concern
+    - No synchronization concern
     - Can be applied in `value` or `computations`
     - [Incomplete]

-### Template meta programming
+### Template meta-programming
-- Vector push is defensive is case of move operation, using `no except` optimizes a lot
+- Vector push is defensive in case of the move operation, using `no except` optimizes a lot
-- If not fallback to pre c++11 and use copy
+- If not fall to pre-c++11 and use a copy
 - Perfect forwarding
 - Reflection
-- `free` call free the memory but not the pointer to that.
+- The `free` call frees the memory but not the pointer to that.
 So in production codebase `free Null` pattern arises
 - Before, `move` semantics, `static_case<std::string&&>` would do the same
 - `Literals` are assignable